 - data (array) Initial data array.

 - volatile (Flag) Volatility flag.
 String ('on', 'off', or 'auto') or boolean values can be used, too.

 - name (str) Name of the variable.

+- grad (array) Initial gradient array.

-- data Data array of type either numpy.ndarray or cupy.ndarray. - grad Gradient array.
-It is None until backprop reaches this variable. - creator The function who creates this variable.
+- data Data array of type either numpy.ndarray or cupy.ndarray. - grad Gradient array. - creator The function who creates this variable.
 It is None if the variable is not created by any function. - volatile Ternary Flag object.
-If ON, the variable does not keep track of any function applications.
+If 'ON', the variable does not keep track of any function applications.
 See Flag for the detail of ternary flags.